Wilhelm-Lee/Shell/README.md

 # BashLearnings

-Combination of my personal Bash code tools, also as my bkup.
+### Chill, just my tools.
+Take if you need as well.